kshulgina/codetta/README.md

 To analyze your own nucleotide sequence and generate an alignment summary file, you will use:

-- `codetta_align`: Align Pfam profile HMMs to the input nucleotide sequence.
+- `codetta_align`: Align profile HMMs to the input nucleotide sequence.
-- `codetta_summary`: Summarize Pfam alignments into an alignment summary file.
+- `codetta_summary`: Summarize profile HMM alignments into an alignment summary file.

 General usage for these programs is